Your child can be referred by:

 Our team will go through the form and the information you have given and choose the best way to help you and your child.

-You will receive a letter or a phone call where you will be offered a time, date and place for your appointment.
-Your child may need a combination of more than one therapy, but that will be explained to you on your first appointment.
+You will receive a letter or a phone call where you will be offered a time and date of a video or telephone first appointment.
+If your child needs a joint assessment with more than one therapist this will be arranged.
 Sometimes we may even suggest another service that we think can help you better.

 When a child is referred to the service, they may need to be assessed by only one therapy or a combination of two or three.
 Our therapy staff will triage the referral and at that point will accept or reject the referral according to the therapy criteria.
 They will also decide who needs to see the child at their first appointment and the details of this are included in the appointment letter.
 Referrals that are identified as particularly urgent are fast-tracked while all other referrals are offered an appointment as soon as possible.

-All referrals are made using the Children and Young People's Therapy Service Referral Form by post to the address above.
+All referrals are made using the Children and Young People's Therapy Service on line referral form which can be found at the bottom of this page.

 Additional information is required with most referrals see list below.
 If there is insufficient information on the referral form to make a clinical decision on the appropriate route to the service, the referral will be rejected with a request for more information.